-Machine learning and AI are not interchangeable terms, but they are related to each other.
+AI and Machine Learning are related to each other but are not interchangeable.
 You could have AI without machine learning but AI machines would take forever to develop and cost an enormous amount of time and money.
-Machine learning allows for the machine to learn on its own and complete tasks.
+Machines can learn on their own and complete tasks with the assistance of machine learning.
 In order for AIs to rapidly develop and accurately complete tasks, the machine must be able to learn for any and all situations.

 The easiest way to think about the difference between AI and machine learning is that AI is the broader concept of machines with the capability of completing tasks in a human-like manner.
-Machine learning makes it easier for machines to access and interpret data on their own.
+Machine learning enables machines to access and interpret data on their own.

 The Role of Neural Networks in Machine Learning

-A very important group of algorithms for both supervised and unsupervised machine learning are neural networks.
-These underlie much of machine learning, and while simple models like linear regression used can be used to make predictions based on a small number of data features, as in the Google example with beer and wine, neural networks are useful when dealing with large sets of data with many features.
+Neural networks are a very important group of algorithms for both, supervised as well as unsupervised learning.
+While simple models like linear regression used can be used to make predictions based on a small number of data features, neural networks prove to be useful when dealing with large sets of data with many features.

-Neural networks, whose structure is loosely inspired by that of the brain, are interconnected layers of algorithms, called neurons, which feed data into each other, with the output of the preceding layer being the input of the subsequent layer.
-Each layer can be thought of as recognizing different features of the overall data.
+Neural networks have a structure that is inspired by brain.
+There are neurons which are interconnected layers of algorithms that feed data into each other.
+In these networks, output of the preceding layer is the input of the subsequent layer.
+The recognition of each layer can be done as different features of the overall data.

 The Most Popular Machine Learning Languages

 While not used for consumers, if you are looking to take up a course in machine learnings, you will have to learn the various languages associated with this phenomenon.
 Here are some of the popular languages you’d come across: